ba0f3/AiDA/README.md

 **Step 1: Run the Copilot API Proxy**
 You must have the `copilot-api` server running in the background.
 This server handles authentication with your GitHub account.
  1. Make sure you have [Bun](https://bun.sh/) installed.
+ 2. Install [Node.js](https://nodejs.org/en/download) if you don't already have it.
+Node.js is required to run the Copilot API proxy.
-2. Open a terminal or command prompt and run the following command:
+ 3. Open a terminal or command prompt and run the following command:
     ```bash
     npx copilot-api@latest start
     ```
-3. The first time you run this, it will guide you through a one-time authentication process with GitHub.
+ 4. The first time you run this, it will guide you through a one-time authentication process with GitHub.
-4. Leave this terminal window open.
+ 5. Leave this terminal window open.
 The proxy server must be running for AiDA to use Copilot.

 **Step 2: Configure AiDA**
 1. In IDA, open the AiDA settings (`AI Assistant > Settings...`).